Aviva, Sabanci hire banks for Turkish pension unit IPO - sources

 Sabanci and Aviva may sell shares towards the end of 2014, Haluk Dincer, head of retail and insurance at Sabanci Holding, said on March 28.

-Aviva is in the midst of a group wide restructuring led by Chief Executive Mark Wilson who joined the firm at the end of 2012 from Asian rival AIA (1299.HK), selling off non-core businesses, cutting costs and improving profitability.
+Aviva is in the midst of a group wide restructuring led by Chief Executive Mark Wilson who joined the firm at the end of 2012 from Asian rival AIA, selling off non-core businesses, cutting costs and improving profitability.

-The revamp has involved top level management changes and in October the group sold its U.S. business for $2.6 billion (1.5 billion pounds).
+The revamp has involved top level management changes and in October the group sold its U.S. business for $2.6 billion.